Heron, Egret & Bittern Control

 If netting isn't possible, such as on lakes, lagoons, or natural bodies of water, we've also had success with the Gator Guard floating decoy, which "moves" along with the water, simulating a live predator.

 For ledges, bridges, window sills, signs, or other areas that birds are perching & making a mess, the most effective method is to install either Bird Spikes (in Extra Tall) or, for especially large species, Avishock™ electrified bird track.
-These 2 products differ from traditional spikes becaue they are large enough to account for the large size of these birds.
+These 2 products differ from traditional spikes because they were designed for large-sized birds.
 Neither product will harm birds, but will make the surface unpleasant & uninviting.